 When your account is disabled, you can find out why it happened and learn how to recover your Google account.
 There are different reasons for your account being disabled and ways to recover.
 Read on for more info.

-- Unfamiliar changes to your security settings.
+- Unfamiliar chances to your security settings

-- Changes in your two-step verification details.
+- Changes in your two-step verification details

-- Unusual sign-ins from different IP or new devices.
+- Unusual traffic from unknown IP addresses

 In most countries, children who are 12 years or younger can't create a Google account.
 This is because Google and its parent company collect and markets user data.
 In most jurisdictions, collecting and marketing data on minors is illegal.
 For example, according to the US Federal Trade Commission, kids are protected by the Children's Online Privacy Protection Rule.

 However, with the increased use of social media, YouTube, and online learning, it has become necessary to have Google accounts for minors.
 These accounts offer tighter data security and more stringent data privacy.
 Kids under 13 can now use their own accounts, as long as a parent approves the account and acts as a supervisor.

 If your account is disabled due to age restrictions, you can follow these steps to regain control of your disabled Google account.

 Back when I was starting my entrepreneurial journey, I had the bright idea to use my Google account to make phone calls.
 Plus, I could just automate and send my prospects a voice recording to save time.
 It was the wrong call to make.